 \subsection{Network Training}

-\textbf{Data preparation.} To obtain training data diversity and better leverage motion-as-option network's unique property, we adopt both VOS and SOD samples for network training, as described in Section~\ref{cls}.
-For the VOS samples, only the DAVIS 2016~\cite{DAVIS} training set is employed.
-Note that FBMS~\cite{FBMS} also has a training set but is not used for network training following common protocol in unsupervised VOS.
-For the SOD samples, we adopt both DUTS~\cite{DUTS} training and testing sets.
-The training data for our method is randomly sampled from VOS and SOD samples with fixed probabilities of 25\% and 75\%, respectively.
+\textbf{Data preparation.} To enhance training data diversity and fully exploit the unique properties of the motion-as-option network, we incorporate both VOS and SOD samples during network training, as described in Section~\ref{cls}.
+For VOS samples, we exclusively use the DAVIS 2016~\cite{DAVIS} training set, adhering to the common protocol in unsupervised VOS, which excludes the FBMS~\cite{FBMS} training set.
+For SOD samples, we use both the training and testing sets from DUTS~\cite{DUTS}.
+Our training data is randomly sampled from VOS and SOD datasets with fixed probabilities of 25\% and 75\%, respectively.

-\textbf{Training details.} For all the training stages, we resize RGB images, optical flow maps, and segmentation masks to 384$\times$384 resolution.
-As the resizing method, we use bicubic interpolation for both RGB images and optical flow maps.
-To ensure that the resized segmentation masks have the values of either 0 or 1, nearest interpolation is used for VOS samples while bicubic interpolation and value quantization are sequentially applied to SOD samples.
-As the training objective, we adopt conventional cross-entropy loss function.
-In addition, we use Adam optimizer~\cite{adam} with the learning rate of 1e-5 without learning rate decay.
+\textbf{Training details.} As the training objective, we adopt the conventional cross-entropy loss function.
+Additionally, we use the Adam optimizer with a learning rate of 1e-5 without learning rate decay.
 The batch size is set to 16.
-Following recent VOS algorithms, such as STM~\cite{STM}, KMN~\cite{KMN}, CFBI~\cite{CFBI}, and BMVOS~\cite{BMVOS}, we freeze all batch normalization layers~\cite{batchnorm} during network training.
+Following recent VOS algorithms, we freeze all batch normalization layers during network training.
 For all model versions, network training is implemented on two GeForce RTX 2080 Ti GPUs and takes less than 20 hours.